 At Polaris, we are experts in WorkCover compensation claims.
 We’ve successfully represented many clients who have appealed decisions made by their WorkCover agent.
 It’s important for you to understand that you do not have to automatically accept all decisions made by the agent.

-For advice or assistance in relation to any aspect of your WorkCover claim, please get in touch directly with today’s blog writer, Rebecca Maplesden .
-It doesn’t cost you anything to find out if you have a claim.
+For advice or assistance in relation to any aspect of your WorkCover claim, contact us today.
+It costs you nothing to find out if you have a claim.